2 Ingredient CopyCat 3 Musketeers

 Love candy bars?
-Well make your own then and enjoy cooking your favorites with the simplicity of 2 ingredient Copy-Cat 3 Musketeers!
-This recipe is incredibly easy and has only two ingredients and still has the smooth and comforting deliciousness.
+Well, make your own and enjoy making a classic favorite with the simplicity of 2 ingredients CopyCat 3 Musketeers!
+This recipe is incredibly easy, has only two ingredients and still has the smooth and comforting deliciousness of the original.
 You’ll never buy store bought again!

-- Spray a loaf pan with nonstick cooking spray or line with parchment paper and set aside.
+- Spray a loaf pan with nonstick cooking spray or line with parchment paper, or wax paper and set aside.

 - In a small microwave-safe bowl, melt 8 oz of the chocolate in 30 second intervals until smooth.

 - Heat the marshmallow crème for 30 seconds in a small microwave-safe bowl.